minhnguyenit14/es6-import-sorter/README.md

 - Default: `;`

-Define the terminator for the import statement.
+Define the terminator for an import statement.

 #### `preCommands`